Kelmory/HapPypi/README.md

 ## Future Features
 * **visualization** from command line window / tkinter window.

-    A global monitoring map(which user block to represent all versions of a package) would be generated in a specified window and updated regularly.
+    A global monitoring map(which uses block to represent all versions of a package) would be generated in a specified window and updated regularly.

 * **compress** downloaded files into a file(->zip / ->tar->gzip).
 * generate a set of scripts which could be used for running **a small [pypiserver](https://pypi.org/project/pypiserver/)**.